xyproto/swish/README.md

 The average error (difference in output value) between the optimized and non-optimized version is `+-0.0013` and the maximum error is `+-0.0024`.
 This is for `x` in the range `[5,3]`.
 See the program in `cmd/precision` for how this was calculated.

+The hand-optimized Assembly version in the `assembly` branch takes `3.63 ns/op`.
+Someone experienced with PLAN9-style assembly should probably be able to do better. `0.26 ns/op` isn't bad for the non-hand-optimized version, I think.

 ## General info

 * Version: 2.0.0